querylab/ERC721-Marketplace/README.md

 ## NFT-Marketplace 🛒💎🎴

-This is a Simply Tokens (NFTs) Market Place for a Sepolia Test Network  with scripts and deploys.
+This is a Simply (NFTs) MarketPlace for a Sepolia Test Network  with scripts and deploys.
 Built with Solidity using Hardhat.

 ### Setting Up